netpaladinx/MyReading/[Draft] Causality and Reasoning.md

 whereas the latter well captures uncertainty, being able to handle exceptions.
 The similarity in their formulation structures is the chain-like rule that helps organize every building blocks to make up a complex structured utterance.
-4. Causation requires the mimicing reasoning process to go with intervention in form of action or attention and see how outcomes are affected by taking or not taking prior intervention.
+4. Causation requires the mimicing reasoning process to go with intervention, rather than passive observation, in form of action or attention and see how outcomes are affected by taking or not taking prior intervention.